 - Be physically and mentally fit to physically work continuously for two hours or more with minimal breaks.

-- No visible tattoos / ink or piercings on the upper half of the body OR have the ability and willingness to remove them / easily cover them with a costume or accessory in 10 minutes or less for party work on your own expense.
+- No visible tattoos / ink or piercings on the upper half of the body OR have the ability and willingness to remove them / easily cover them with a costume, waterproof makeup, or accessory in 10 minutes or less on your own expense.